 Every Christian who is really growing in his or her faith makes personal time with God a priority.
 At Christ Covenant, personal devotion is one of our covenantal agreements because it is essential for spiritual flourishing and growth in Christ.
-Throughout Christian history the church has long held to the idea of abiding with the Lord or being intentional to stay connected to the Lord.
+Throughout Christian history, the church has long held to the idea of abiding with the Lord or being intentional to stay connected to the Lord.
 Jesus told his disciples on the night he was betrayed and arrested, “Abide in me, and I in you.
 As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.
 I am the vine; you are the branches.
 Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing.”
 (John 15:4-5).
-What Jesus is saying is that if you want a fruitful Christian life, if you want a life that is marked by the fruit of the Spirit, then you must seek to be a branch that is connected to the vine; you must seek to be a Christian that is connected to Christ.
+What Jesus is telling us is that if you want a fruitful Christian life, if you want a life that is marked by the fruit of the Spirit, then you must seek to be a branch that is connected to the vine; you must seek to be a Christian that is connected to Christ.

 You may be asking something like, “How do I get started and what am I supposed to do?”
-The purpose of this field guide is answer those two questions by giving you practical steps to take as you develop the discipline of personal devotion.
+The purpose of this field guide is to answer those two questions by giving you practical steps to take as you develop the discipline of personal devotion.

 1. Choose a Time

 The first step in having an effective personal devotion is choosing a consistent time that works for you.
 For some, this is in the evening before bed, and for others, it’s at some point in the middle of the day (during a lunch break, etc.).
 However, the most popular time for personal devotion is in the morning.
 The most typical times for devotion are right after waking up or immediately following getting ready for the day.
 As a reminder, the most important thing is choosing a time when you can be consistent.